-Washington County Vermont Posted about 1 month ago
+Washington County Vermont Posted 5 months ago

 We just discovered a butternut tree growing in our yard and it appears to have a fungus.
 Is there any way to treat it?
 It is adjacent to a large pine that is supporting it.

 Chittenden County Vermont Posted 5 months ago